BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_tutorial-5.md

 This tutorial will teach you the basic capabilities of RV2.
 As not all capabilities of the software will be included, feel free to browse [the documentation](https://blockresearchgroup.gitbook.io/rv2/quick-start/tutorial) on your own at a later time and try out the other more advanced tutorials.

+The tutorial can be organised into these categories:

 **Inputs**
 - 1 Formfinding of a Shell from **Lines**
 - 2 Formfinding of a Shell from a **Mesh**